Amazon Fire TV Stick 4K review: The best streaming dongle for the money

 Conclusion

-The Fire TV Stick 4K doesn’t look like much from the outside, but I’d go so far as to say it’s the best HDMI dongle for the money right now.
+The Fire TV Stick 4K doesn’t look like much from the outside, but I’d go so far as to say it’s one of the best HDMI streaming dongles for the money right now.

-Its unrivaled support for 4K Ultra HDR formats is almost worth the cost of admission alone — it’s the only player that supports 4K, HDR10, Dolby Vision, HDR10+, and HLG, and it significantly undercuts set-top boxes such as the Apple TV 4K ($180) and the Roku Ultra ($100), neither of which can play back HDR10+ content.
-On this front, it even bests Roku’s competitively priced Premiere and Premiere+.
+Its unrivaled support for 4K Ultra HDR formats is almost worth the price of admission alone — it’s the only player that has 4K, HDR10, Dolby Vision, HDR10+, and HLG on tap, and it significantly undercuts set-top boxes such as the Apple TV 4K ($180) and the Roku Ultra ($100), neither of which can play back HDR10+ content.
+In this respect, it even bests Roku’s competitively priced Premiere and Premiere+.

-Personally, though, I’m equally pleased with the Alexa Voice Remote with Device Control.
+I’m equally impressed with the Alexa Voice Remote with Device Control.
 While it doesn’t go toe-to-toe with universal remote systems like Logitech’s Harmony, the convenience of an IR remote with voice controls can’t be overstated.

-That’s all to say that the Fire TV Stick 4K is one of the best streaming devices I’ve tested recently.
+That’s all to say that the Fire TV Stick 4K is the cream of the crop when it comes to set-top devices — lack of YouTube client and Vudu aside, of course.
 It’s fast, smooth, and chock of features that’ll delight not just cinephiles, but folks just looking to fire up Netflix at the end of a long workday.